MicheleMaris/vec3dict/README.md

 vec3dict
 ========

-3dimensional vector handles as a dictionary
+3dimensional vector handled as a dictionary